LuacordR/.github/profile/README.md

 - 🌌 Minimal Experiences
 - 🔓 Open Source Tools

-Iriscord aims to feel native to Discord while expanding what users can do visually and functionally.
+Luacord aims to feel native to Discord while expanding what users can do visually and functionally.

 ---

 ## Philosophy

-Iriscord focuses on:
+Luacord focuses on:

 - Minimal and clean interfaces
 - Smooth animations and modern design